 - Once all the fan blades are assembled, secure each to the fan the two screws and washers each (included).
 Sometimes it helps to alternate positions so the fan isn’t as off-balance during installation.
 This is also best with a manual screwdriver as it’s a tight area and an electric driver could strip out the screws.

 That’s all there is to it.
-Again, please see our ceiling fan wiring guide for the specifics and options on getting your electrical connections right.
+Again, please see our Wiring and Connecting a Ceiling Fan article for the specifics and options on getting your electrical connections right.